seksenov/HWAToast/README.md

 Interact with the Notification

 - Fill the text box in the toast notification with a message
-- Click yes or know
+- Click yes or no
 - Check out the values packed back to the site

 #### More Info